 I first introduced the Qualcomm laptop in a previous blog post.
 But much has changed since then.
 I went to Bristol to chat to one of the lead developers, Lee Jones, and fulfill the dream of a lifetime: attend a Linux install fest.

 Laptops are a hugely popular choice for developers.
 They are portable and powerful enough to run all the applications needed on a daily basis.
-Linux offers a further advantage, the applications are freely licensed which means they can be built and released without waiting for a third party to decide it is in their interest to do so.
-This freedom is particularly valuable when the commercial OSs and tool vendors do not cater to the needs of the developer population.
-This is the case on the Windows on Arm platform.
+Linux offers a further benefit: the tools and applications are typically freely licensed, which means they can be modified (if needed), built and released without needing to align with a third-party.

 Linux install parties feel less common now than they were in olden times.
 They are so uncommon that I had to arrange my own in order to find one.

-Modern Linux distributions download to a USB stick, boot without issue, resize existing OS partitions, install their boot loaders and maintain any legacy OSs that encumbered the machine before you chose to install Linux.
+Modern Linux distributions download to a USB stick, boot without issue, resize existing OS partitions, install their boot loaders and maintain any pre-existing OS that was present before you chose to install Linux.
 Nevertheless, we were playing with a new platform in the form of the Lenovo Yoga C630 so I thought it made sense to invite Lee and some of his colleagues from Linaro along to help out and provide commentary.

 I started using Linux in my spare time when serving in Bosnia in 2003.
 In a subsequent tour to Iraq, I mobilized specifically to work as a Network Engineer/System Administrator.
 That path led me to The University of the West of England, where I studied Computing for Real-time Systems, which was centered mostly around Linux.